prototaxites/mgannotate/README.md

 #### Sequencing data

-Options for input are as follows:

-* `--reads` only: Pipeline will perform denovo assembly of shotgun reads
-* `--assemblies` only: Pipeline will annotate assemblies but not estimate gene or GO abundances
-* `--reads` and `--assemblies`: Pipeline will annotate assemblies and estimate gene and GO abundances

-Where:
+Input of sequencing data is via csv files, containing paths and associated metadata:

 * `--reads` is a csv file with the following headers: `sampleid,assemblyid,forward_reads,reverse_reads`
 * `--assemblies` is a csv file with the following headers: `assemblyid,assembler,path`

+Where:

 * `forward_reads`, `reverse_reads`, and `path` are the paths to the forward reads fastq, reverse reads fastq, and assembly fasta, respectively.
 Reverse reads are optional, but if using co-assembly, all reads for a given `assemblyid` must be paired or single-end only.
 * `assemblyid` is the unique identifier of the assembly.
 If `--assemblies` is provided, coverage for each reads entry mapping to an `assemblyid` is estimated individually.
 If no `--assemblies` is provided, `assemblyid` is used to group reads for co-assembly.
 * `sampleid` is a unique identifier for each shotgun sequencing sample.

+Options for input are as follows:

+* `--reads` only: Pipeline will perform denovo assembly of shotgun reads
+* `--assemblies` only: Pipeline will annotate assemblies but not estimate gene or GO abundances
+* `--reads` and `--assemblies`: Pipeline will annotate assemblies and estimate gene and GO abundances

 #### Databases